United Methodist Women (UMW) evolved out of a history of more than a century of women whose primary concern has been mission.

-Esther-Priscilla Circle meets the 4th Tuesday morning at the church.
+Esther-Priscilla Circle meets the 4th Tuesday at 10:00 am at the church.

-Lydia Circle meets in homes on the 4th Thursday evening at church.
+Lydia Circle meets in homes on the 4th Thursday at 7:00 pm.

 Dorothy Silver, Chair

-Miriam Circle meets in homes the 4th Wednesday evening.
+Miriam Circle meets in homes the 4th Wednesday at 7:00 pm.

-Susanna Circle meets in homes the 4th Tuesday evening.
+Susanna Circle meets in homes the 4th Tuesday at 7:30 pm.